Counterfeit consumer good: Description

-General description

-According to Forbes, in 2018 counterfeiting was the largest criminal enterprise in the world.
-Sales of counterfeit and pirated goods totals $1.7 trillion per year, which is more than drugs and human trafficking.
-It is expected to grow to $2.8 trillion and cost 5.4 million jobs by 2022.
+Economic impact

+Sellers of counterfeit goods may infringe on either the trademark, patent or copyright of the brand owner by passing off their goods as made by the brand owner.
+Counterfeit products made up an estimated 2.5% of world trade in 2019.
+Up to 5.8% of goods imported into the European Union in 2019 were counterfeit, according to the OECD.
+In 2018, Forbes reported that counterfeiting had become the largest criminal enterprise in the world.
+Sales of counterfeit and pirated goods are estimated to reach €1.67 trillion (approximately $1.89 trillion USD) by 2030.

+Although counterfeit and pirated goods originate from many economies worldwide, China remains the main source of origin.
 According to The Counterfeit Report, "China produces 80% of the world's counterfeits and we're supporting China.
 Whether or not it's their intention to completely undermine and destroy the U.S. economy, we [in the United States] buy about 60% to 80% of the products."
 It states:

 The OECD states that counterfeit products encompass all products made to closely imitate the appearance of the product of another as to mislead consumers.
 Those can include the unauthorized production and distribution of products that are protected by intellectual property rights, such as copyright, trademarks, and trade names.
 Counterfeiters illegally copy trademarks, which manufacturers have built up based on marketing investments and the recognized quality of their products, in order to fool consumers.
 Any product that is protected by intellectual property rights is a target for counterfeiters.
 Piotr Stryszowski, a senior economist at OECD, notes that it is not only the scale of counterfeiting that is alarming, but its rapidly growing scope, which means that now any product with a logo can become a target.

 In many cases, different types of infringements overlap: unauthorized music copying mostly infringes copyright as well as trademarks; fake toys infringe design protection.
 Counterfeiting therefore involves the related issues of copying packaging, labeling, or any other significant features of the goods.

 Among the leading industries that have been seriously affected by counterfeiting are software, music recordings, motion pictures, luxury goods and fashion clothes, sportswear, perfumes, toys, aircraft components, spare parts and car accessories, and pharmaceuticals.
 Counterfeit pharmaceuticals are the most profitable sector of illegally copied goods, with lost revenues up to $217 billion per year.
 Fraudulent drugs are known to harm or kill millions around the world, thereby damaging the brand names and sales of major pharmaceutical manufacturers.

 Since counterfeits are produced illegally, they are not manufactured to comply with relevant safety standards.
 They will often use cheap, hazardous and unapproved materials or cut costs in some other manner.
 These unapproved materials can be hazardous to consumers, or the environment.